samgoodgame/network_analysis/README.md

 ### Purpose

-**This is site is a way to visualize the relationships between various military-affiliated Facebook pages.**
+**This site is a way to visualize the relationships between various military-affiliated Facebook pages.**

+I scraped the data from Facebook using Netvizz and did the graph analysis (creating communities in the data, etc.) and visualization in Gephy.

 Head to https://samgoodgame.github.io/network_analysis/ to check it out.